Updated: Jul 30

-As a good rule of thumb, always start small and gradually increase your dose as needed.
+As a general rule, always start small and gradually increase your dose as needed.
 If you are trying CBD products for the first time, start with 5-10mg and wait up to 2 hours before taking more.
 Some people are very sensitive to the effects of CBD, so it's a good idea to proceed with caution.
 Take your CBD with food, because an empty stomach can increase the effects of CBD.
-Once you feel comfortable with the dose, increase it if you need more.
+Once you feel comfortable with the dose, increase it as needed.
 A typical dose is anywhere from 10-25mg, but it will vary for each person.
 This is a dose for general use only.
 If you are seeking information about treating yourself with CBD, please consult a doctor.
 A reliable company will never tell you that their products can cure or treat any diseases, and they will never tell you how much you should take.
 There are strict regulations against this, so it's best to talk to your doctor.

 What CBD Products Are Available?

-There are a number of CBD products available, and they can range is dose depending on what company you purchase them from.
+There are a number of CBD products available, and they can range in dose depending on what company you purchase them from.
 Here are some of the most common CBD products you'll find:

 Tinctures: CBD tinctures are very popular.
 They are easy to take, and typically go into effect quickly.
 Tinctures allow you more control over your dose than products that come in specific serving sizes.

 Capsules: Capsules are flavorless and come in a range of specific serving sizes.
 Capsules are very easy to take, making them another popular method for taking CBD.

 Isolate: CBD isolate is typically around 95-99% pure CBD.
 Isolate is a very diverse product, but can seem the least user friendly.
 People typically use isolate for dabbing, which requires special paraphernalia.
 Isolate is oil soluble, so you can dissolve it into a variety of carrier oils and use it for cooking or making your own skin care products.